 $500.
 Part-time student with plans to be full-time the following fall at Akron campus.
 3.0+ GPA and biology major or related field.
 Requires Hagen Scholarship application.

-$1500.
+- The Wayne College Holmes Campus Achievement Scholarship, $1500.
 Graduating high school senior with 3.25 GPA or in top 10% of class with ACT 24+ or SAT 1100+.
-Up to 12 awards will be made to students graduating from West Holmes, hiland, Waynedale, Central Christian, Triway or Loudonville high schools and attending classes at the Millersburg center.
+Up to 12 awards will be made to students graduating from West Holmes, hiland, Waynedale, Central Christian, Triway or Loudonville high schools and attending classes at the Wayne College Holmes Campus.
 Student must also submit letter of recommendation from high school counselor or faculty member.

 $1,500.
 For an entering student (either traditional or adult) at Wayne College who intends to major in either English or education.
 Traditional student candidates (17-21) should have a high school GPA of at least 3.5, a composite ACT score of at least 26 (1100 SAT), and top 20% class rank.
 Adult candidates should have a strong academic background (as determined by the selectors) and should demonstrate either accomplishment in/involvement with writing (if pursuing English) or experience in public service or education (if pursuing education).
 A requirement for application to this scholarship, due by March 1, includes a brief essay describing academic-career goals.